Can A Self-Employed Individual File For Bankruptcy?

 How WIll I Go About Verifying My Income As A Self-Employed Individual?

 Determining your average monthly income is a challenge to anyone whose income is not fixed and is dependent on the number of projects one comes across as a self-employed individual or as an independent contractor.
 The cash flow can be irregular, oftentimes, undocumented, unless you track job orders and send out invoices to your clients.
 It is even riskier if you are unsure if you filed everything correctly because it may result in dismissal of your bankruptcy case.
-All filers of bankruptcy should be sure of the financial information that they declare because there have been instances of bankruptcy cases being dismissed because of miscalculations or unintentionally declaring incorrect figures in the documents.
+All filers of bankruptcy should be sure of the bankruptcy information that they declare because there have been instances of bankruptcy cases being dismissed because of miscalculations or unintentionally declaring incorrect figures in the documents.
 For this reason, tracking and documenting your income as early as now is critical, especially if, due to unforeseen events, you may need to file for bankruptcy.
-Working with a Seattle bankruptcy lawyer at the onset may prevent the risk of making mistakes in the bankruptcy filing process.
+Working with a Seattle bankruptcy attorney at the onset may prevent the risk of making mistakes in filing and the rest of the bankruptcy proceedings.

 What are the Means to Monitor My Income?